Feyerabend/ABC80/abc802/README.md

 The potential for the Swedish computer industry had greatly diminished, resulting in the discontinuation of the *ABC802* and the cessation of any further advancements.
-Despite the impressive speed of BASIC II, there were no viable prospects for future development, and the endeavor in this respect had reached a dead end.
+Despite the impressive speed of *BASIC II*, there were no viable prospects for future development, and the endeavour in this respect had reached a dead end.